hapax/hapax.github.io/assets/simple-physics.md

 conclusively demonstrate.
-Similarly, application and experiment are often deemed too difficult for quantitative treatment, although they are the lifeblood of the physical sciences!
+Similarly, application and experiment are often deemed too difficult for quantitative treatment, although they are the lifeblood of the physical sciences.
-Once again, this is just plain false.
+Once again, this is just plain false!

 In summary, we are dealing with the age-old problem of *tradition*, the fact that conventions tend to be received and transmitted